 The other site that has earned my trust is the oddly named, “Sleep Like the Dead”.
 The trust, however, is for their honesty, not necessarily their accuracy.
 The site is a curated compendium of reviews harvested by the owners from forums and review sites, many of which are included in the group that are tainted by a lack of independence or actually involved in pay for play.
 Still SLTD is much better than no information at all.
 If you use them to answer the larger questions, such as a comparison of foams, or good pillow information, you get quality information.
 If you try to pick out one single mattress for yourself, absent professional qualified guidance, it is unlikely that you will get the best possible outcome.
 They get their income, and it is a large one, from selling advertising to mattress makers and sellers right on their website.
 This can and does confuse their readers because SLTD because the advertising can make it look like the website has approved the product.
 Approach with caution.

 Claims of value can only be slightly more objective, and then, only if they could compare two identical mattresses offered at different prices.
 Consumer Reports, the only consumer oriented and supported magazine, has made legitimate efforts from time to time.
 The quality of their advice varies, but you often can get very good guidance.
 Where CR, in my opinion, is completely wrong is in their advice to always haggle.
 This is rarely possible or necessary when buying from Internet or factory direct merchants.
 You can’t do it at a store like Walmart, or Macy’s or any well reputed furniture chain.
 You can and should with big and small chain and local sleep shops like Mattress Firm.
 The haggling is part of sleep shop culture.
 I have tried to comprehend why CR tells you to do something impossible and I have come to a conclusion that it is geography.
-They are physically located on NYC’s northern border of and tend to deal with some of the most skillful hagglers in the country when buying a national brand.
+They are physically located on NYC’s northern border and until recently bought many of their test mattresses from Sleepys.
+Sleepys business model was, “money talks, nobody walks”!
+Huge starting prices and “may the best man win” when arriving a purchase price.
+Before they closed last year, shoppers who chose to try had to deal with some of the most skillful hagglers in the country.
+Mattress Firm now occupies this position.

 Where you buy your mattress is as or more important than what you buy.
 It is so difficult to know what you are getting into.
 Spending half an hour lying down in a store with a salesperson at your feet, does not guarantee that when the mattress gets to your bedroom, it will be identical to the sample, and/or still feel comfortable to you.
 Generally speaking, when buying mass produced mattresses at retail prices you are far better off in a department or family owned furniture store than a sleep shop.
 When or if you need a replacement for a sagging memory foam mattress, you don’t want to be ripped off and abused on the cost of the exchange, you want a comfortable mattress at an affordable price.
 Family owned and operated factory-direct stores tend to be the best for value and service.
 Walmart, Sam’s, Costco, and other big box stores often have bargains, but rarely have anything but memory foam, and sometimes with questionable or incompetent after delivery service.
 Internet mattress sellers are all over the place ranging from ultimate integrity for one 162 year old NYC factory direct with mattresses that Consumer Reports highly recommends, to 134+ (or more) overnight-wonder startups on the Internet that bring in a container of Chinese mystery foam mattresses, sell them, disappear, and return in a month or two with a new name when their container arrives on the dock in Los Angeles.